stevenjacobson1/ASUG-AI163/exercises/ex3/ex3.0/Exercise 3.0: Create a new Joule Skill Package.md

 3. In the "Create Joule Skill" dialog, enter the following details.

-> **Improvement: Integrated Step Logic**
-> The `IMPORTANT` note and the data table are now integrated directly into Step 3.
-This creates a more logical flow where the user reads the instruction, gets the critical context for the data, and then sees the data itself—all within a single, cohesive step.

 > [!IMPORTANT]
 > **You must use your unique UserID.**